Statistics and trends

 Marriage and a strong religious faith appear to protect against suicide, although these are hardly things that can be prescribed or bought.

-The World Health Organisation has recommended six broad approaches to prevention:
+The World Health Organization has recommended six broad approaches to prevention:

 The website of the International Association for Suicide Prevention contains good general background information about suicide and how it can be prevented.

 Suicide is rare under the age of 14, because young children lack the ability or understanding to act it out.
 Older children are much more likely to consider suicide impulsively.
 (For information especially for young people about suicide, click here.)

 However, younger women are more likely to resort to deliberate self-harm and attempted suicide, rather than suicide itself.
 At least 140,000 people in England and Wales attempt suicide every year, and this number is rising dramatically, particularly among the young.

 This isn’t failed suicide, but rather a ‘cry for help’ and it’s most common among teenage girls.
 However, it’s a mistake not to take it seriously.
 Many repeatedly attempt suicide and about one in 100 will die by suicide within a year of an attempt; a suicide risk approximately 100 times that of the general population.
 Everyone who has tried to kill themselves – old or young, female or male – must be assessed by a health professional, usually in hospital.

 As men are more likely to commit suicide, women are more likely to be left picking up the pieces.